 For Fusi, the capability has eliminated the most tedious part of developing AI, freeing him to focus on other aspects such as feature engineering – the process of extracting useful relationships from data – and to get some rest.

 “I can start an automated machine learning run, go home, sleep, and come back to work and see a good model,” he said.

-Top image: Nicolo Fusi presents a graphic that shows models identified by automated machine learning.
+Top image: Nicolo Fusi, a Microsoft researcher and machine learning expert, developed the automated machine learning capability for his own research purposes.
 Photo by Dana J. Quigley for Microsoft.